-by the deadline.
-The late-registering students, who are oftentimes Roma, are placed in the "C" or "D" class.
-Significantly, this policy of putting late-registering students in a separate class is a local, not national, policy.
-But on the local level, parents can have a tremendous influence on school policy.
+registered: first class "A" is formed, then "B", and so on.
+118 Roma parents, some of whom do not know of the registration policy, and some of whom are seasonal migrant workers, often fail to register their children by the deadline.
+119 The late-registering students, who are oftentimes Roma, are placed in the "C" or "D" class.
+120 Significantly, this policy of putting late-registering students in a separate class is a local, not national, policy.
+121 But on the local level, parents can have a tremendous influence on school policy.
 Notwithstanding the local registration policies, parents often exert pressure on school officials to ensure that their child has the best teacher: "In every school you learn of good teachers and bad teachers; the non-Roma parents fight harder for the good teachers."122 The prejudices of local school officials may also militate against distributing late registrants evenly among pre-formed classes.
 When asked why classes were not more evenly mixed, the Director of a school with segregated classes replied, "how effective would it be to have one or three Romanians learning with so many Roma?"123 In contrast, most Roma parents want their children to learn with non-Roma students.124

 Another justification for putting Roma children in separate classes is that the vast majority of Roma (unlike non-Roma) have not attended kindergarten: "Roma children will all be placed in one class when they begin elementary school because they did not attend kindergarten, and they are not properly socialized."
-This is a substantial issue, because children who have attended kindergarten are not only used to sitting in a classroom, but also may already know how to read and write.
-However, separating children who have had pre-school and those who have not is not pedagogically sound if the system does not allow for integration in later years.
+This is a substantial issue, because children who have attended kindergarten are not only used to sitting in a class-